matheus-foscarinid/portfolio/README.md

 # 👨‍💻 Matheus Dias Portfolio

 Try here 👉 [matheusdias.dev](https://matheusdias.dev)</br>
-My personal website and portfolio, built with Vue 3 and Vite!
-It's on Beta, but you can already check it out!</br>
+My personal website and portfolio, built with Vue 3 and Vite!!</br>
 If you think it's good, can you give me a star 🌟?</br>

 ### 🚀 Project Setup & Running